Categories |

 Quite the rotation setup here.
 The rotation of the bike pedal crank rotates the chain, which rotates the tire, which rotates the platform on which the paper is mounted.

-Anything with wheels, or the wheels and tires themselves, support rotation schema play and exploration.
-Kids will use these items to explore in a variety of ways–maybe riding them, maybe just sitting and spinning their wheels.
+Anything with wheels, or the wheels and tires themselves, supports rotation schema play and exploration.
+Kids will use these items to explore in various ways–maybe riding them, perhaps just sitting and spinning their wheels.

-At other times, children will use their bodies in exploring rotation schema.
+At other times, children will use their bodies to explore rotation schema.
 They’ll roll down hills, somersault or cartwheel, and spin or run in circles.
 Occasionally, that spinning and running is a solitary pursuit.
 Often it’s done with peers until we all fall down.
-These activities do a lot to support the development of the proprioceptive and vestibular systems.
+These activities greatly support the development of the proprioceptive and vestibular systems.

 Contribute content to Playvolution HQ